SAP-archive/xsk/docs-site/docs/api/jobs.md

 === "Trigger"

-     And now, to use the API, create a `.xsjs` file:
+     And now, to use the API, create a `trigger.xsjs` file:

      ```javascript
      let job = new $.jobs.Job({